natewagner10/Manatee-App-Testing/README.md

 Then install the requirements with `pip install -r requirements.txt`

-Finally, run `python app.py` to start finding manatees.
+Finally, to launch the program run `python app.py`.